alephium/www/src/content/blog/Community-Highlight-6-Waldi-Zkit-beats-37af1f6df3b8/index.md

 ---
+date: 2023-02-15 13:42:16.309000+00:00
+description: Once in a while, the spotlight is put on one active member of the Alephium community.
+This is an opportunity to showcase community…
 title: 'Community Highlight #6, Waldi — Zkit/beats'

-description: 'Once in a while, the spotlight is put on one active member of the Alephium community.
-This is an opportunity to showcase community…'
-date: 2023-02-15T13:42:16.309Z
 ---

 ### Community Highlight \#6, Waldi — Zkit/beats